-The petitioner is encouraged to submit the pilot survey to their ABPTS liaison for review/comment prior to implementation.
+The petitioner is required to submit for approval the pilot survey to their ABPTS liaison for a joint review/comment by representatives of ABPTS and the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) prior to implementation.

 - 5. Field the pilot survey, analyze the data, and revise the survey as necessary. - (a) Field the pilot survey.